siduction/sidu-manual/data/en/0523-lamp-php_en.md

 drwxr-xr-x 2 root root 4096 1 Feb 13:22 mods-available
 ~~~

-Each of the *apache2*, *cgi*, *cli*, and *fpm* directories contains a *conf.d* folder and a *php.ini* file.
+Each of the `apache2`, `cgi`, `cli`, and `fpm` directories contains a `conf.d` folder and a `php.ini` file.
-The respective *php.ini* contains the configuration for the corresponding interface and can be changed or supplemented if necessary.
-The *conf.d* folder contains the links to the activated modules.
+The respective *"php.ini"* contains the configuration for the corresponding interface and can be changed or supplemented if necessary.
+The *"conf.d"* folder contains the links to the activated modules.

 ### PHP modules